Kitware/SMTK/doc/release/notes/attributeDisplayHint.rst

 Thus saving a project with several resources will resume upon reload with the same attribute resource displayed in the editor.

-Finally, this change to SMTK removes the default behavior that displays attribute resources when the ParaView pipeline browser's selection changes.
+This change to SMTK also removes the default behavior that displays attribute resources when the ParaView pipeline browser's selection changes.
 This change was made because the pipeline-browser's selection